5tefan/download-soundcloud-favorites/README.md

 * A registered [Soundcloud app](http://soundcloud.com/you/apps/new) (for authentification)

 ## Usage

-Fill the required field for authentification, found [here](https://soundcloud.com/you/apps/) on your registered app.
+Copy the required info from [Soundcloud](https://soundcloud.com/you/apps/) to `sc-fav.py`.

-Songs will start downloading to the music/ directory.
+Execute `python sc-fav.py` and songs will start downloading to the music/ directory.